Free · No account needed to try · No setup

 Fix that typo from any browser.
 No IDE.
 No plugins.
 No build.

 Spot a broken sentence in your docs while you’re on a phone or a borrowed laptop?
-Open the file from GitHub, fix it, submit.
+Open the file from GitHub or GitLab, fix it, submit.
 Big rewrite?
 Use visual mode for prose, source for structure.
 Editing .adoc?
-Every include:: file loads alongside the parent — no Asciidoctor toolchain needed.
+Every include:: file loads alongside the parent, no Asciidoctor toolchain needed.

 - •Fix docs on the fly from any browser.
 No local editor, no plugin, no build environment